vbala3/excursion/README.md

-# excursion
+# Excursion
-Repository for creating an excursion
+Repository for creating an excursion on Codecademy